rbadillap/kotal-documentation/docs/ethereum/examples/mainnet.md

       client: geth
 ```

-let's update node-2 by enabling websocket RPC server and enabling some ws APIs.
+let's update node-2 by enabling the web socket RPC server and enabling some ws APIs.

 ```yaml {15-19}
 # mainnet.yaml